 The Narendra Modi-led Indian government revoked Article 370 of the Indian Constitution in 2019.

 The purpose of Article 370 was to temporarily provide the State of Jammu and Kashmir with a special status since it was a disputed region.

 The Indian Administration defended the decision by claiming that since Article 370 was obstructing Kashmir’s development, modifications had to be made.
 Furthermore, India changed the laws regarding State Subjects (domicile) of IIOK.

 The new domicile regulations have made it possible for non-Kashmiri Hindus to get a Kashmiri domicile under a variety of pretexts.

-This law attempted to implement the long-awaited Indian agenda in IIOJK by bringing about demographic changes.
+This law attempted to implement the long-awaited Indian agenda, IIOJK, by bringing about demographic changes.

-There is little doubt that the BJP wanted to abolish Articles 370 and 35-A and then alter the IIOK’s demographics so that Muslims would not dominate in their region.
+There is little doubt that the BJP wanted to abolish Articles 370 and 35-A and then alter the IIOK’s demographics so that Muslims would not predominate in their region.